The Voice. The Sultan of Swoon. The Chairman of the Board. Old Blue Eyes. The Greatest Singer of the Popular Song.

 He teamed up with arranger Nelson Riddle, whose work with Nat King Cole had impressed him, and recorded hits like (the supposedly Ava Garner-inspired) My One and Only Love, My Funny Valentine and Young at Heart.

-He once described rock & roll as “the most brutal, ugly, vicious form of expression” and created his own record label, Reprise, saying “I want to avoid having bad rock & roll records associated with Reprise and the policy in the main will be to concentrate on quality performers”.
+Sinatra left Capitol – telling Capitol president Alan Livingston, “Fuck you and fuck your building, I’m gonna tear it down, and I’ll do everything I can to ruin you” – and created his own record label, Reprise (as in “reprisal”), saying, “I want to avoid having bad rock & roll records associated with Reprise, and the policy in the main will be to concentrate on quality performers”.

-At the close of the decade, Sinatra recorded My Way, based on a French song Paul Anka had adapted to the English language.
+At the decade’s close, Sinatra recorded My Way, based on a French song Paul Anka had adapted to the English language.
 The single did just fine in the States, but it stayed at the top of the UK charts for an unheard-of 122 weeks.

 And as if all of this weren’t enough for the fella who kept big band alive in the decade that saw the dawn of the hippies, Sinatra also made acclaimed forays into the Brazilian world of bossa nova, with Antonio Carlos Jobim guiding the way.